Here's how someone feels in relationship with a narcissistic Boaster:

 I give.
 He takes.

 I love.
-He is loved.
+He

 I pursue.
-He forgets.

-I yearn for his attention…to feel prized...cherished.
+for his attention…to feel prized...cherished.

-It wounds, that our love is one-sided and the spotlight never mine.
+that our love is one-sided and the spotlight never mine.

 It helps to understand that those stuck in the Narcissistic Boaster personality pattern: